oucs-teaching/cosc349-labs/lab08.md

 ## Creating a static website using S3

 - Amazon Educate includes a library of shared material such as a tutorial about getting started with S3
-    - [Here is a link to the PDF](https://www.cs.otago.ac.nz/cosc349/cache/s3-website-tute.pdf) that we will follow along.
+    - [Here is a link to the PDF](https://cosc349.cspages.otago.ac.nz/cache/s3-website-tute.pdf) that we will follow along.
     - However, note that—to my surprise—the PDF above is written for an older version of the Amazon web console, so I have tried to augment the instructions with screenshots from my working through the exercise.
-    - Not all of the steps in the tutorial are relevant or necessary, so I will provide a guide that you should read in parallel, below.
+    - Not all of the steps in the tutorial are relevant or necessary, so I will provide a guide that you should read in parallel, but _this_ document will provide specific overriding of lots of what's in the linked PDF.
     - Ensure that you are reading the material critically and are thinking through what is being achieved as the exercise progresses.
-    - Some of the screenshots below are from 2019, where there was no apparent value in retaking them.
-However the lab exercise has been tested for 2020!
+    - Some of the screenshots below are from 2019 (!), where there was no apparent value in retaking them.
+However the lab exercise has been tested for 2021!

 ### Page 1:
 - We will not be associating a custom domain with your website.
 This means that you can choose any bucket name that you wish to use.
 Otherwise the DNS domain name that you register (and pay for) would dictate the bucket name that you need to use.